Jilissa Zoltko Flaunts Insane Curves In Tiny Bikini While Hanging Out Poolside

-The 23-year-old was captured indoors for the three-slide series as a large pool was visible next to her.
-She struck some eye-catching poses that called attention to her killer curves.
+The 23-year-old was captured indoors for the three-slide series, and a large pool was visible next to her.
+She struck some eye-catching poses which called attention to her killer curves.

-In the first image, she sat down on the pool’s edge with the left side of her body facing the camera.
-She dipped both her feet into the pool as she pushed her booty out.
-She placed her right arm behind her and wore a sultry pout on her face as she looked directly into the camera’s lens.
+In the first image, she sat at the pool's edge with the left side of her body to the camera.
+She dipped both her feet into the water as she pushed her booty out.
+She placed her right arm behind her and wore a sultry pout on her face as she looked directly into the camera's lens.
 She posed similarly in the second snapshot, except she smiled widely that time, emitting a happier energy.
 She smiled once more in the third frame as she directed her stare away from the camera.

-Her long blond hair was parted in the middle and styled in gorgeous waves that fell around her back and shoulders.
+Her long blond hair was parted in the middle and styled in gorgeous waves which fell around her back and shoulders.
 She rocked her round nails semi-long with a French tip design.

-The model showcased her enviable physique in a scanty, black, speckle-print bikini from White Fox Boutique, an Australian.-based clothing brand.
-Her top featured elasticated straps that tied around her neck and back, double strap detailing under the bust, and padded triangular cups that put much of her cleavage and some sideboob on display.
+The model showed off her enviable physique in a scanty, black speckle-print bikini from White Fox Boutique, an Australian-based clothing brand.
+Her top featured skinny straps tied around her neck and back, double-strap detailing under the bust, and triangular cups that put much of her cleavage and some sideboob on display.

-She teamed the number with matching high-rise bottoms that looked to cut in a thong style.
-The briefs successfully flaunted her curvy figure, drawing the eye to her hips and booty, while their side-straps highlighted her slim waist.
+She teamed the number with matching high-rise bottoms that looked to be cut in a thong style.
+The briefs successfully showcased her curvy figure, drawing the eye to her hips and booty, while their side straps highlighted her slim waist.

-Jilissa accessorized the poolside attire with a gold necklace, a bracelet and a ring.

-Jilissa’s latest post went live just one hour ago and looked to be a big hit with her followers as it accumulated more than 19,000 likes.
-In the comments section, hundreds of fans quickly conveyed their kind thoughts on the model, her form, her beauty, and her bathing suit.
+Jilissa's latest post went live just one hour ago and looked to be a big hit with her followers as it accumulated more than 19,000 likes.
+In the comments section, hundreds of fans quickly conveyed their kind thoughts for the model, her form, her beauty, and her bathing suit.

 "How are you this pretty," one individual commented, following with a string of heart-eyes emoji.